Robust Supply Chain Networks with Monte Carlo Simulation

 The total cost to produce and ship products to the market.

-Based on the demand of the markets, where do I need to open factories?
+Based on market demand, where should I open factories?

 Linear Programming Model

-For more details, you can find in the reference links a previous one where I explain in detail how to implement it using the PuLP Python library.
+For more details, you can find a previous reference link where I explain in detail how to implement it using the PuLP Python library.

 This is a classic problem of Linear Programming with an objective function, constraints and parameters.